 Understaffing in Nursing Homes

-Could your loved one suffer from understaffed nursing homes?
-A July 2018 article in U.S. News & World Report revealed that 1 in 11 of the nation’s nursing facilities falls short of required staff levels.
-Understaffed and overworked nursing home staff increases the likelihood of abuse and neglect.
+Could your loved one suffer due to understaffed nursing homes?
+A July 2018 article in U.S. News & World Report revealed that 1 in 11 of the nation’s nursing facilities falls short of required staffing levels.
+Understaffing and overworked nursing home staff increases the likelihood of abuse and neglect.

-U.S. News reported that 1,400 nursing homes consistently had a low number of total staff, including Registered Nurses (RNs) and other caregivers.
+The 2018 report showed that as many as 1,400 nursing homes consistently had a low number of total staff including Registered Nurses (RNs) and other caregivers.
 Additional findings from the report include:

 - For-profit nursing homes had an average of 16 percent fewer employees than nonprofit facilities.

 - There was one RN for every 43 residents at most for-profit facilities.